TURKEY TRAVEL TIPS: How to plan a trip to Turkey

 These costs are rough and can change.

-You can find a room in a mid-range hotel for as little as $30 a night, youth hostel and campsite can be even cheaper.
+You can find a room in a mid-range hotel for as little as $30 a night, youth hostels and campsites can be even cheaper.

 Of course, luxury and high-end hotels are widely available, starting from $80 to over $150 a night.

-Street food is your best option if travelling on a budget.
-It’s widely available, delicious and only a few $.
+Street food is your best option if traveling on a budget.
+It’s widely available, delicious, and only a few $.
 Make sure you drink bottled water (20-50p) and avoid tap water.

-A local meal in a mid-range resturant can vary from $15 to 25$.
+A local meal in a mid-range restaurant can vary from $15 to 25$.
 High-end restaurants are available, starting from $45 for a meal with a drink.

 There are plenty of cheap and free activities in Turkey.
 Food tours start at $40 (Double-check before you set off – these prices are rough and some tours require pre-booking).

-One of the most popular activity is the hot air balloon ride in Capadoccia.
+Finally, one of the most popular activities is the hot air balloon ride in Capadoccia.
 This is one of the most expensive day trips, starting at $80, but you won’t be disappointed.

 What to eat in Turkey

-Traditional Turkish Delights are colourful and delicious, with either walnuts, pistachios, hazelnuts or chopped dates etc. These come in a range of colors and flavors, such as lemon, rosewater, mastic, and orange.
+Traditional Turkish Delights are colorful and delicious, with either walnuts, pistachios, hazelnuts or chopped dates, etc. These come in a range of colors and flavors, such as lemon, rosewater, mastic, and orange.
 They are delicately finished off with a dusting of icing sugar.

 This well-known dessert takes a high level of craftsmanship.
 Phyllo dough is rolled and a choice of nuts are layered on top (walnuts, pistachios, or hazelnuts).
 These layers are repeated, dressed in butter, and baked in syrup.
 The result is a rich, sweet syrupy treat.
 They’re amazing with ice cream!